Falnesio/Time-Tito/complexity-explorer/nonlinear-dynamics/fal/en-1-introduction-and-maps-I.md

 **Unstable Fixed Point:**
 A point which may remain stable if unperturbed.
 Initial conditions at the point make this point remain fixed.

 #### [1.4 Parameters and bifurcations](https://www.complexityexplorer.org/courses/94-nonlinear-dynamics-mathematical-and-computational-approaches/segments/7978)

+What happens to the attractors in the dynamics of the logistic map as the parameter r changes.

+**Periodic Orbit / Limit Cycle type of Attractor:
+**When r&gt;= 3, we sometimes see two or more predominante states, which are the periods.